DEVICE PRODUCT DEVELOPMENT

 Alpha Build

-The Alpha build (sometimes called “E0”, or “Proto”) is the first time the design is built in its intended Form-Factor, or at least very close to it.
-The mechanical parts are generally OTS, machined, or 3d-printed where possible.
-A few items might be tooled up.
-EE boards are generally in the correct form-factor as well.
+The Alpha (sometimes “E0” or “Proto”) is the first build in the intended form factor, or close to it.
+Mechanical parts are usually off-the-shelf, machined, or 3D-printed.
+A few might be tooled.
+EE boards are generally correct form factor.

-The parts are built and tested in-house.
-The purpose is to gain enough confidence in the design to begin the RFQ process with contract manufacturers.
+Parts are built and tested in-house.
+The goal is enough confidence to start the RFQ process with contract manufacturers.

 Inputs